 - Test the website’s accessibility regularly.

-So, your design is ready, you provide excellent content, and your website structure and UX are on point.
-But don’t launch yet.
-Not until you test drive your Divi website and examine the performance.
+So, the design is ready, the content is of high-value, and the structure and UX are on point.
+But you’re not ready to launch yet.
+Not until you test drive and examine the website’s performance.

 Moreover, page speed is a significant ranking factor used by ranking factor used by Google and other search engines alike.
 The quicker your Divi site is, the greater the chances are to get better spot at SERPs.

-However, as perfect as they are on their own, WordPress combined with Divi don’t exactly come blisteringly fast as a default.
-This is why you need to take certain steps to ensure that your loading speed is under 2-3 seconds.
+You need to take certain steps to ensure that your loading speed is under 2-3 seconds: